percona/grafana-dashboards/panels/vertamedia-clickhouse-datasource/CONTRIBUTING.md

 #### Backend Builder

 The backend builder is the docker container used to compile the golang source code into the `vertamedia-clickhouse-plugin_linux_amd64` binary in the `dist` dir.
 This will affect the grafana service used for running queries for alerting.
-The entrypoint for the go code is at `plugin.go`.
+The entrypoint for the go code is at `pkg/main.go`.

 To develop using docker, the development process for backend part of code looks like:
 1. change source files